rvarki/RLZ-RePair/README.md

 ### DNA Example

-This is a larger example dataset used to verify the correctness of the software and assist in debugging.
-We will demonstrate its usage while applying some of the options explained in the previous section.
+This is a larger example dataset used to verify the correctness of the software and assist with debugging.
+We first demonstrate typical usage, followed by an introduction to another feature built into the tool.

 1. Run RLZ-RePair